India may squeeze state firms for cash as asset sales falter

 He told Reuters last week he was confident of meeting the stake-sale target, or getting close to it "like last year".
 Last year, however, he fell short of the target by 20 percent.

-"If it does not gather steam by December, the target will have to be revised down," said another official, adding any revision would depend on the outcome of stake sales in IOC and Coal India (COAL.NS), now planned between November and December.
+"If it does not gather steam by December, the target will have to be revised down," said another official, adding any revision would depend on the outcome of stake sales in IOC and Coal India, now planned between November and December.

 A shortfall in sale proceeds this year will compound the formidable challenges Chidambaram faces.
 The economy is growing slower than the official forecast, hurting tax revenues.
 He is widely expected to meet his deficit target, but he may yet have to find other revenue sources or cut deeper into spending.